jaredandrews/jaredandrewsdotcom_makingof/content/making-this-site/pelican_02_index.md

 ![Tight Spacing Between Title and First Article](/images/tight_title.png)

-#### Making Metadata on Mobile Look Good
+#### Making Metadata Great Again (on Mobile)
-If you look back up to the code that we added into the template you will notice that all that all the metadata for a post is contained in a span with the class of `post-meta`.
+I put each artiles metadata in a span with the class `post-meta`.

-Let's define `post-meta` in the "default && mobile" section of `jaredandrews.css` like so:
+So I can define `post-meta` in the "default && mobile" section of `jaredandrews.css` like so:

 	.post-meta {